Skip to main content

 Overview

-Your studies will be supported by some of the best teaching and sports facilities in the UK that include;
+Your studies will be supported by some of the best teaching and sports facilities in the UK including;

 • state-of-the-art physiology, biomechanics and psychology laboratories